 There is added weight thanks to the 100kwh bank of batteries under the rear seat that can be felt when accelerating but that same ballast slung low just forward of the rear axle makes the ever-reliable ride feel well planted.
 The added weight also means bigger brakes are added to supplement the clever regenerative braking system which will come in handy when pulling up in a hurry.

-One thing I did start to feel was confusing was the first time I tried to drive off.
-The startup and moving off sequence was at first a little perplexing but within a few goes I had it down pat as I came to grips with the push button start with all the safety interlocks and petrol engine that only came to life when it was needed spooked many first timers who soon warmed to the novelty of moving away silently.
+One thing I did find confusing was the very first time I tried to drive off.
+The startup and moving off sequence was at first a little perplexing but within a few goes I had it down pat as I came to grips with the push button start with all the safety interlocks.
+A petrol engine that only came to life when it was needed spooked many first timers who soon warmed to the novelty of moving away silently.

 So far, I have enjoyed the ride and thanks to the care from the team at City Toyota, I can expect years of hassle-free motoring in a car that is legendary for its reliability.